 - Gain a deeper understanding of themselves, their community, and society

 People supported in our Day Habilitation programs are provided with ongoing opportunities to build relationships and participate in their local communities.
-Here are the types of services offered by AHRC NYC’s Adult Day Services.
+Here are the types of services offered by AHRC NYC’s Day Services.

 Our Day Habilitation program provides a structure for learning that suits each person’s wants and needs.
 People begin their day at an AHRC NYC location and their day includes an array of classes and experiences that are offered both on-site and off-site in the community with support staff.
 Goals are derived from each individual’s Person-Centered Plan.

 Day Habilitation Without Walls

 AHRC New York City’s Day Habilitation “Without Walls” reflects day habilitation programs that stress an individualized schedule made up entirely of community-based experiences, with goals derived from the Person-Centered Plan.
 Daily activities and services reflect choices made by each person.
 Without Walls begins each day at the person’s home, where a support staff meets them and continues with active participation in the community.

 > LEARN MORE ABOUT DAY HABILITATION WITHOUT WALLS

 AHRC New York City Day Services partners with local organizations to develop volunteer opportunities.
 In accordance with a person’s interests and values, each person participates in volunteer activities of their choosing that allow for active citizenship while helping to prepare them for meaningful employment.

 We have developed a comprehensive, award-winning program for independent travel instruction, available to people who participate in our Day Service programs.
 Instruction includes basic safety skills and problem-solving while navigating the complex web of New York City public transportation.

 > LEARN MORE ABOUT TRAVEL TRAINING